Raise

 Raise in Poker FAQs

-A Raise in poker is a move where a player increases the current amount of the bet in a betting round.
+A Raise in poker is a move where a player increases the current betting amount in a given round.
+To call the increase a raise, the bet must already be greater than zero.

 When making a raise, a player must at least double the amount of the previous bet or raise.
 The maximum amount a player can raise to depends on the specific rules of the game being played.

-A player may choose to raise for several reasons, including trying to force other players to fold, gaining information about other players' hands, or increasing the size of the pot when they have a strong hand.
+A player may choose to raise for several reasons.
+They might be trying to force other players to fold or looking to gain information about the other players' hands.
+They may also simply be building a pot when they think they have a strong hand.